arow-oss/goat-guardian/README.md

 1. Direct the end-user to `/twitter/login` on Goat Guardian.
 (By default, this will be http://localhost:3000/twitter/login.)

-1. Goat Guardian will redirect the the end-user to twitter.com to login.
+1. Goat Guardian will redirect the end-user to twitter.com to login.

 1. When the user logins in with Twitter, they will be redirected back to `/twitter/callback` on Goat Guardian.
 Goat Guardian will create a user ID